 MAEAP is a three-phrase process: 1) Education, 2) Risk assessment & management changes, 3) State of Michigan verification.

 Look for MAEAP signs throughout the County.
-For more information about MAEAP verification contact our technician Erez Brandvain at 269-445-8641 x 5.
+For more information about MAEAP verification contact our technician Emily Haluda at 269-445-8641 x 5.

-Bill Westrate is our local volunteer and invasive specialist who will be dropping by the office every Wednesday to answer questions about invasives and help identify plants and insects.
+Our local volunteer, Bill Westrate and invasive specialist may also be available to answer your questions about invasive species and help identify plants and insects on your property.
 Call 269-445-8641 x 5 and ask to leave a message for Bill so, he can connect with you if you are stumped about some new species on your property.

 Cass County Conservation District is funded by State & Local government grants/support, donations, program sponsorship, and product sales (plat books, trees and tree supplies).
 In order to better serve our community we need your support too.